DinoChiesa/Apigee-Java-XMLDSIG/README.md

    "The signature on the document is not valid."
 This is expected.

-* Validating with an embedded certificate
+* Validating a signed document that has an embedded certificate:

    ```
    curl -i $endpoint/xmldsig/validate3  -H content-type:application/xml \